 After a few rings, a pleasant voice stated, "Hello.
 This is Joffre."

 "Hello Joffre!
 This is Mars Sugarhill."

 "How can I help you Mars?," Joffre asked politely.

-Rather than dancing around the subject, Mars figured that he would just ask plainly, "I need some help looking for my friend Johnny Orca.
+"I need some help looking for my friend Johnny Orca.
 Would it be possible to use your Congo Cargo shipping network to track him down?"

 "Tsk tsk, I would really like to help Mars, but I am a busy man.
 My time and effort will cost you," Joffre replied cooly.
 His helpful demeanor quickly shifting.